vernak2539/words-byvernacchia/src/content/blog/2023/12/optimising-ci-cd-caching.md

 Second, I'm going to use [CircleCI](https://circleci.com/) as the CI/CD platform when talking through examples.
 These concepts can likely apply to other CI/CD platforms.

-Lastly, let's define some terms, so we're all on the same page:
+Lastly, some definitions so we’re all on the same page:

 -   **Step**: A step is a single unit of work in a CI/CD process
     -   For example, installing dependencies, setting up environment variables, initiating commands, etc.